PurpleNinja225/NASible/docs/configuration/nfs_exports.md

 # NFS Exports

-Ansible-NAS uses the awesome [geerlingguy.nfs](https://github.com/geerlingguy/ansible-role-nfs) Ansible role to configure NFS exports.
+NASible uses the awesome [geerlingguy.nfs](https://github.com/geerlingguy/ansible-role-nfs) Ansible role to configure NFS exports.

 More info on configuring NFS exports can be found [here](https://help.ubuntu.com/community/SettingUpNFSHowTo#Shares).

 ## NFS Examples

-Ansible-NAS shares are defined in the `nfs_exports` section within `group_vars/all.yml`.
-The example provided will allow anyone to read the data in `{{ nfs_shares_root }}/public` on your Ansible-NAS box.
+NASible shares are defined in the `nfs_exports` section within `group_vars/all.yml`.
+The example provided will allow anyone to read the data in `{{ nfs_shares_root }}/public` on your NASible box.

 ## Permissions